ShubhamMakkar/Healthcare-Data-Analysis-Capstone/README.md

 ## 📌 Project Overview
 This project is an end-to-end **Healthcare Data Analysis Capstone** developed using **Python**.
-It simulates healthcare operations across **multiple hospitals / branches** and focuses on deriving **business-oriented insights** from structured healthcare data.
+It simulates healthcare operations across **multiple hospitals and branches** and focuses on generating **business-oriented insights** from structured healthcare data.

 > ⚠️ **Important Note**
 > The dataset used in this project is **synthetically generated** for learning and portfolio purposes.